Fire and rescue services

 If you're in Yemen, despite our advice, you should:

-Be careful around Friday prayers, and stay indoors.
+Be careful around Friday prayers, mourning, and religious anniversaries and festivals, and stay indoors.

-Monitor the media for safety and security risks, including significant political events that may increase tensions.
+Carefully monitor local media for safety and security risks, including significant political events that may increase tensions.
+Follow the advice of local authorities.

 More information: